awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 When the `STRING` logical type annotates a `BYTE_ARRAY` type, it indicates that the byte array should be interpreted as a UTF\-8 encoded character string\.
 After an export task completes, Amazon RDS notifies you if any string conversion occurred\.
 The underlying data exported is always the same as the data from the source\.
 However, due to the encoding difference in UTF\-8, some characters might appear different from the source when read in tools such as Athena\.

-For more information, see [Parquet Logical Type Definitions](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) in the Parquet documentation\.
+For more information, see [Parquet logical type definitions](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md) in the Parquet documentation\.

 **Note**
 Some characters aren't supported in database table column names\.
 Tables with the following characters in column names are skipped during export\.